Last Updated on December 31, 2025 by Maged kamel

 Case no.1 is the one for which the x-axis coincides with the base and the y-axis coincides with the opposite side, while case no.2 is the one for which the x-axis coincides with the base and the y-axis is at the intersection point between the adjacent side and the hypotenuse side.

-Using the following steps, we will estimate the inertia for right-angle-Ix using a horizontal strip:
+For an x-axis passing by the base and the Y-axis passing by the left side, using the following steps, we will estimate the inertia for right-angle-Ix using a horizontal strip:

-2- Our strip is a horizontal strip with width=dy and base=x.
-3-dA, which is the area of the horizontal strip will be=x*dy, to get the dy, we will differentiate the y equation, which we have already estimated.
+3-dA, which is the area of the horizontal strip, will be equal to the base multiplied by the height, x*dy.
+To get the dy, we will differentiate the y equation, which we have already estimated.

-5-Ix=∫dIx=∫b(h-y)/h(y^2dy), from y=0 to y=h.6- after integration and substitution we get Ix=bh^3/12.
+6-the value of Ix=∫dIx=∫b(h-y)/h(y^2dy), from y=0 to y=h.6- after integration and substitutionwe get Ix=bh^3/12.

 The value of inertia for a right-angle-Ix=base*height^3/12.
+The following slide image shows the steps.

-Using the following steps, we will estimate the Ix the moment of inertia for the right-angle triangle by using a vertical strip: 1- we are going to move this strip horizontally, so we have to substitute the value of y=-h/b*x+h, as we will see later.
+1- We are going to move this strip horizontally, so we have to substitute the value of y=-h/b*x+h, as we will see later.

-2- Our strip is a vertical strip with width=dx and height=y.
+2- Our strip is a vertical strip with width=dx and height = y.

 3- The strip with an area dA, will be=y*dx.